Scientific Revenue is a company specializing in “turning players into payers,” as they say in their video demonstrating their dynamic pricing service.

 While the negotiation only came from Media-Top, the process eerily matches advertorials on a number of websites.
 They awkwardly weave in the topic of online gambling into the article, have multiple links, and don’t disclose that they’ve been paid for.

-Sterling decided not to go through with the deal, even to write an article lampooning the company while also including their link as a joke, because the $100 he would have been paid wasn’t worth it.
+Sterling decided not to go through with the deal, even to write an article lampooning the company while also including their link as a joke, because the $100 they would have been paid wasn’t worth it.
 Sterling later donated $100 to the Nevada Council on Problem Gambling and another hundred to the ACLU.

 Back in September 2016, Sterling was contacted by an anonymous developer working on Deus Ex: Mankind Divided.
-He told Sterling that the decision to include microtransactions in the game was a last minute decision sprung on the developers by publisher Square Enix.
+The developer told Sterling that the decision to include microtransactions in the game was a last minute decision sprung on the developers by publisher Square Enix.
 The multiplayer mode, Breach, was tacked onto the game not only to support the microtransactions but because Square Enix was afraid that players would get bored of the single player mode.

 The developer also said that Square Enix paid their interns at Eidos Montreal some of the lowest wages in the city, there was no internal beta within corporate, the game constantly tracks player movements in the game and stores them in a server for analysis, and one programmer claimed that Square Enix’s upper management “doesn’t give a fuck about games.”